SygniaLabs/BackupKeyManager/README.md

 ## bkrp_test

-The BackupKeyManager tool provides information on what and how you can use it.
+The bkrp_test utility provides information on the Backup key certificate and checks that it fucntions.
-There are few verbs alongside with specific flags you can set according to your needs.
+It outputs the certificate size, GUID, and checks whether the server (DC) can encrypt and decrypt data using the current Backupkey.
+To be consistent, it is reccomended to run this key against all DCs.
+Privileges required: Domain User.

 ### Usage: